Skip to main content

 What is the Point of Dry January?

-Dr. Leanne Skehan with the text Dr. Leanne SkehanAccording to Dr. Leanne Skehan, a clinical faculty member from the public health degree programs at Southern New Hampshire University (SNHU), the Dry January initiative helps you realize the effect alcohol may be having on your health and encourages you to reconsider your habits.
+Dr. Leanne Skehan with the text Dr. Leanne SkehanAccording to Dr. Leanne Skehan, a clinical faculty member from the public health degree programs at Southern New Hampshire University (SNHU), the Dry January initiative can help you realize the effect alcohol may be having on your health and may encourage you to reconsider your habits.

 Many public health professionals work to improve community health by addressing prevalent health concerns, promoting healthy behaviors and providing health education.
 Skehan said Dry January began in 2012 as a public health initiative from a British charity called Alcohol Change, UK.